 On the power steering pump, there are two bolts—one on the top right and the other on the bottom left.
 After loosening them, push down on the pump to relieve the tension.

 Loosen the top bolt that the alternator rotates on, followed by the nut on the bottom of the alternator bracket bolt.
 When loosened, rotate the adjustment bolt (which turns into the bracket bolt) counter-clockwise, and push down on the alternator to relieve the belt tension.

-5. Side Engine Mount Removal
+5. Remove the Side Engine Mount

 Support the engine from canting with a hydraulic jack when the side engine mount is removed.
 To prevent damage to the oil pan, place a flat piece of wood between the oil pan and the hydraulic jack.